lancercat/OSOCR/README.md

 Maintenances are almost done.
 We may commit a few minor patches within a few days and the repo would be finalized.

 [Update]
-The paper is undergoing a major revision and more experiments are added.
+The paper is undergoing a major revision and more experiments are added (but not synced here yet).

 We will start syncing them to this repo after 15th, June, 2022, hopefully.